-In honor of National Women’s Month, our Lead RD Sam is hopping on the blog today to talk about five common myths she hears all the time when it comes to women’s health.
+Our Lead dietitian Amy is hopping on the blog today to talk about five common myths she hears all the time when it comes to women’s health.

 Hormones help your body maintain homeostasis and are particularly important for women.
-When hormones are out of balance, the result can be things like adrenal fatigue, PMS, high cortisol, low estrogen or low testosterone.
-These issues can impact men too, but are more commonly issues for women.
-While genetics, aging, toxins and high stress levels all contribute to hormone imbalances, food plays a direct role too.
+When hormones are out of balance, the result can be things like adrenal fatigue, PMS, high cortisol, low estrogen, or low testosterone.
+These issues can impact men too but are more common issues for women.
+While genetics, aging, toxins, and high-stress levels all contribute to hormone imbalances, food plays a direct role too.
 Poor gut health, vitamin D deficiency, and poor food choices can all result in less-than-balanced hormones.

 If your body doesn’t supply enough raw “materials” for hormone production, stress hormones will be prioritized since they’re essential for survival.
 That means reproductive hormones or hormones responsible for metabolic functions (like thyroid hormones!) aren’t first priority.
 That’s why high stress can cause hormone fluctuation.
 Stress can be emotional or physical, meaning things like not eating enough calories (see myth #4!) or not sleeping well can have just as much of an impact as emotional stress.